zzaimeche/saltwikiclone/Home.md

 * :warning: Always try to keep patches merged to the upstream, if your patch is related to the source.
 If upstream does not likes the fix, try to find a compromise and try having no patches that aren't upstream.
 * Patches do not need to be upstream, if they are related merely to the package (e.g. SUSE systemd scripts etc) and they do not need to be posted upstream.
 * Pick only the changes from the upstream that are verified and/or are really needed (e.g. required fix won't get in without related changes).
+* **Preferably** add patches only after they were already accepted upstream and passed all the checks they run themselves separately.
+This is not always the case, but keeps you at the safe side.

 ### Request push access
 * Go to https://github.com/orgs/openSUSE/teams/salt